top of page

 FRIDAY

-Arriving in Gastonia a little after three o’clock, my partner and I headed straight to our accommodations in historic downtown to check in at the Esquire.
-Listed on the National Register of Historic Places, this boutique-style hotel seamlessly blends its current use with the historical details of the past.
-The Esquire offered us all the amenities we needed for this weekend adventure; southern hospitality, a well-appointed guest room, complimentary high-speed WiFi, and a coffee shop located on the lower level for our morning cup of joe.
-Additional amenities included complimentary breakfast at Barrister’s, their onsite restaurant with a full bar, and a 24-hour front desk.
+Arriving in Gastonia a little after 3:00 PM, my partner and I checked into The Esquire, a boutique-style hotel in historic downtown.
+Listed on the National Register of Historic Places, this hotel blends modern comfort with rich historical details.
+The Esquire provided us with all the amenities we needed for the weekend: southern hospitality, a well-appointed guest room, complimentary high-speed WiFi, an onsite restaurant and bar, and a 24-hour front desk.

-After a quick check-in, we hopped back in the car and went to Veronét Vineyards for a glass of wine.
-This estate is gorgeous.
-Sitting on the front patio, you overlook treetops to Crowders Mountain.
-It’s breathtaking!
-Wanting to make the most of our visit, we chose a wine flight and settled into the Adirondack chair to watch the sunset.
+After a quick check-in, we headed to Veronét Vineyards for a glass of wine.
+The estate is breathtaking, with a front patio overlooking the treetops and Crowders Mountain.
+We opted for a wine flight, then relaxed in Adirondack chairs to watch the sunset.

-Our mouths were watering for the food as much as the beer.
-We settled on the Beer Brat from Suzie Q Farm.
-This bratwurst is cooked in Newgrass Beer and is served in a warm bun, slathered with Lusty Monk mustard, and served with beer-battered fries on the side.
-Dinner hit the spot!
+As the evening set in, we continued to Newgrass Brewing in Shelby.
+Our mouths were watering for both the beer and the food.
+We couldn’t resist ordering the Beer Brat from Suzie Q Farm, cooked in Newgrass Beer, served in a warm bun with Lusty Monk mustard, and accompanied by crispy beer-battered fries.

 We had a great time on the first day of our weekend getaway along the Ridgeline Craft Beverage Trail.
 We can’t wait to see what happens tomorrow.